annachaykovska/Bready-Set-Go/README.md

 - **AI:**
   - Navigation mesh set over the map
   - Possible for the AI to win the game
-  - AI handle shortest path planning to static and dynamic targets
+  - Handles shortest path planning to static and dynamic targets
-  - AI handles decision making about which ingredient to target next
+  - Picks the best available target (closest position)
+  - Recognizes when a player has picked up an ingredient and replans its path to chase the player accordingly
+  - Briefly parks and tries to retarget an ingredient if it is near it, but not being collected (driving circles around the target)
+  - Handles basic navigation to return to the navmesh if the current location falls outside the mesh area
+  - Handles automatic respawn and replan when falling off the level
 - **Rendering:**
   - Improved lighting model
   - Directional light shadow-mapping